datacite/schema-docs/docs/appendices/appendix_2.rst

 Major Documentation changes:

 * The title of this document has changed to: *DataCite Metadata Schema Documentation for the Publication and Citation for Research Data and Other Research Outputs*.
-* Following community feedback and suggestions, this version includes further clarification as regards the following contributorTypes: :ref:`DataManager`, :ref:`DataCurator`, :ref:`ResearchGroup`, and :ref:`HostingInstitution`.
+* Following community feedback and suggestions, this version includes further clarification as regards the following :doc:`contributorTypes </appendices/appendix_1/contributorType>`: :ref:`DataManager`, :ref:`DataCurator`, :ref:`ResearchGroup`, and :ref:`HostingInstitution`.

 Version 4.3 Update